Parent guide

 Good signs

-The student can explain algebra steps, correct mistakes without starting over, and stay calm when a question is not identical to the example.
+The student can explain their algebra steps, fix a mistake without starting from scratch, and stay calm when a question is worded differently from the example they practised.

 Warning signs

-The student says "I know this" but cannot start, copies model answers without understanding, or needs constant prompting to rearrange expressions.
+The student says "I know this" but cannot start the question, copies model answers without understanding why, or needs prompting every time to rearrange an expression.

 Best next step